 Brian Pillman Book Review | Crazy Like a Fox: The Definitive Chronicle of Brian Pillman 20 Years Later | Author: Liam O’Rourke | Publisher: CreateSpace | Genre: Non-fiction | Year: 2017

-Liam O’Rourke’s comprehensive biography of professional wrestler Brian Pillman is full of intriguing sound bites from those who knew him best and yet few of these quotes are more poignant than the one Bruce Hart offers up towards the end of the book, wherein he remarks:
+Liam O’Rourke’s comprehensive biography of professional wrestler Brian Pillman is full of intriguing sound bites from those who knew him best and yet few of these quotes are more poignant than the one Bruce Hart offers towards the end of the book, wherein he remarks:

 “My Dad used to say that the four saddest words in the English language were, ‘What could have been'”.

 The author’s obvious passion for professional wrestling is a credit to understanding the era in which Pillman developed his craft.
-It’s with a level of research that transports you right back to the eighties that O’Rourke details the familiar parallels between Pillman’s American Football and professional wrestling careers, as Pillman fought to prove himself in environments where bigger men, often possessing a fraction of his natural intelligence or commitment, would be considered the more bankable prospects.
+It’s with a level of research that transports you right back to the eighties that O’Rourke details the familiar parallels between Pillman’s American football and professional wrestling careers, as Pillman fought to prove himself in environments where bigger men, often possessing a fraction of his natural intelligence or commitment, would be considered the more bankable prospects.

 Crazy Like a Fox takes you from the beginning of Pillman’s turbulent life to its equally unsettling end.
-It really feels as if nothing was missed along the way and for wrestling fans especially, the verbose detail of Pillman’s performance in WCW and pastures beyond will likely come as a real education.
+It feels as if nothing was missed along the way and for wrestling fans especially, the verbose detail of Pillman’s performance in WCW and pastures beyond will likely come as a real education.

 The psychology behind efficiently booking a wrestling promotion, as well as the deeper concepts behind such a fascinating business aren’t just featured here, they’re also fluidly written about.
 O’Rourke’s prose, whilst occasionally curt, keeps things focused and nothing feels out of place as a result.

 It’s worth noting that the author’s language is quite American in tone.
 It is fitting considering this is a portrait of an American wrestler and often co-narrated by American voices, but the occasional descriptions of things being “bush league” or “out of left field” for example, may puzzle those who are not seasoned in their stateside slang.
-The book is also quite detailed in its coverage of Pillman’s American football career and again, if the reader isn’t experienced with sports here then it can be a touch harder to appreciate the impact behind Pillman’s accomplishments.
+The book is also quite detailed in its coverage of Pillman’s football career and again, if the reader isn’t experienced with sports here, then it can be a touch harder to appreciate the impact behind Pillman’s accomplishments.

-“Pillman read a screen play and steamrolled the 270-pound Bruce Kozerski, a rookie center, at full speed” reads one particular instance, whereupon it took me several seconds before realizing Pillman was first predicting a football pass and not reading a script for a movie!
+“Pillman read a screen play and steamrolled the 270-pound Bruce Kozerski, a rookie center, at full speed” reads one particular instance, whereupon it took me several seconds before realising Pillman was first predicting a football pass and not reading a script for a movie!

-The lack of Steve Austin’s voice in chapter 12 — which covers the period where Pillman forms a lasting friendship with Austin as part of the The Hollywood Blondes tag team — is glaring, but understandable.
+The lack of Steve Austin’s voice in chapter 12 — which covers the period where Pillman forms a lasting friendship with Austin as part of the The Hollywood Blondes tag team — is glaring but understandable.
 There are plenty more voices to hear from, not least of which being Pillman’s own as the author cleverly uses old interview transcripts to offer up relevant thoughts from the man himself.

 Crazy Like a Fox is written with wrestling fans in mind and as such the book doesn’t waste time on needless fluff or exposition as it pertains to the business in question.
 You’ll find cunning detail of the political dealings between WWF and WCW during the mid-nineties for instance, but for something as easily digestible as the practice of ‘blading’, an elegant paragraph mixed in with an entertaining anecdote about Brian is succinct enough.

 Through sources such as Linda Pillman (Brian’s sister), wrestling insider Dave Melzter, and Pillman’s long time confident and coach, Kim Wood, the essence of everything Brian Pillman is brought out in a treasure trove of stories.
-Whether insightful, hilarious, or just plain shocking, it wouldn’t be a wrestling bio without them and O’Rourke delivers by recounting tales such as Pillman’s regular tenacity for backstage japes, his mythical one-night ‘handstand’, and another very perplexing square off involving a handheld cleaning product …
+Whether insightful, hilarious, or just plain shocking, it wouldn’t be a wrestling bio without them and O’Rourke delivers by recounting tales such as Pillman’s regular tenacity for backstage japes, his mythical one-night ‘handstand’, and another very perplexing square off involving a handheld cleaning item …

 For wrestling aficionados, the rundown of Pillman’s work on the microphone makes for great reading as does the coverage of arguably his best match versus Jushin Liger at Superbrawl 92.
 Every element you would expect to be covered about Pillman’s life is mentioned here, and with that comes a noticeable momentum that the book builds from page to page.